Department website: https://krieger.jhu.edu/film-media/

 This course traces the history of Italian cinema from the silent era to the new millennium, highlighting its main trends and genres, and reflecting on the major transformations modern and contemporary Italian society experienced over the twentieth and twentieth-first centuries.
 We shall examine iconic films such as Vittorio De Sica’s Bicycle Thieves, Federico Fellini’s La Dolce Vita, Michelangelo Antonioni’s L’Avventura, and Pier Paolo Pasolini’s Mamma Roma, that received international recognition and influenced other national, cinematic productions.
 We shall also look at the work of less famous, or independent filmmakers who received less critical attention.
 While this class takes an historical approach, it also includes a theoretical component and introduces students to the specificity of the cinematic language, examining films in relation to the mise-en-scène, frame composition, camera movements, editing, and sound.
 This class is taught in English.

-Course is taught in ENGLISH - This course is an introduction to the academic study of cinema as a communicative art and to Brazilian film.
-The films selected focuses on films from the late 1950s to the present and highlight import episodes and challenges in the advancement of the Brazilian society as well as its cinematic production with a special view to the film aesthetics through analysis from a number of critical perspectives, including class, race, gender as well as ethnicity, nationalism or national identity, colonialism, social changes, and the politics of representation.
-In this sense, the films and documentaries that we will be watching and studying encompass the period from the rise of New Cinema (Cinema Novo) up to films exploring the most recent trends, including movies launched up to 2016.
-Students wishing to do the course work in English, for 3 credits should register for section 01.
+Course is taught in ENGLISH.
+Did you know that one of the first Latin American actresses to conquer Hollywood was Brazilian?
+Did you know that cinema has existed in Brazil since 1895, just six months after the first screening in Paris?
+This course is an introduction to both the academic study of cinema as a communicative art and to Brazilian film.
+The films selected focus on the late 1950s to the present and highlight import episodes and challenges in the advancement of Brazilian society as well as its cinematic production.
+Film aesthetics are analyzed through a number of critical perspectives, including class, race, gender as well as ethnicity, nationalism or national identity, colonialism, social changes, and the politics of representation.
+In this sense, the films, and documentaries that we will be watching and studying encompass the period from the rise of New Cinema (Cinema Novo) up to films exploring the most recent trends, including movies launched up to 2022.
+Students wishing to do the course work in English for 3 credits should register for section 01.
 Those wishing to earn 4 credits by doing the course work in Portuguese should register for section 02.
-THERE IS NO FINAL EXAM.
-May not be taken on a Satisfactory / Unsatisfactory basis.
+No Prereq.

 Writing Intensive